High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association: Discussion

-{\it Network information.} Our simulation study indicates that the proposed method may be underpowered when the number of true signals is large and the signals are correlated in clusters.
-As mentioned by \cite{li2008network}, network information is typically available for gene expression studies and the regression coefficients of those linked genes in the network can be similar.
-Thus, in a possible future direction, we aspire to incorporate the network information into the proposed method.
-Given the network information, we can modify (\ref{lasso}) by including only variables connected with $X_i$ and replacing the $L_1$ penalty with the $L_2$ penalty.
-Methods for jointly testing the significance of the group of variables connected within the network can be developed as well.
+{\it Network information.} Our simulation study in Section \ref{subsec:result5} suggests that the LASSO estimator may lead to inflated type I error rates and reduced power when the precision matrix is non-sparse.
+This issue can be addressed by using the least squares estimator, provided that the correlation structure of $\bfX$ is known.
+As noted by \cite{li2008network}, network information is often available in gene expression studies, and genes connected within a network tend to exhibit similar regression coefficients.
+This motivates a potential future direction: incorporating network information into the proposed method.
+Specifically, we can modify the formulation in (\ref{lasso}) by including only the variables that are connected to $X_i$ within the network, and replacing the $l_1$-penalty with the $l_2$-penalty.
+Furthermore, methods for jointly testing the significance of groups of variables based on network connections can also be developed.

-{\it Relaxing the multivariate Gaussian assumption.} This work assumes multivariate Gaussian distribution for covariates, which is more restrictive than the assumption of elliptical distribution in the original SDR paper \citep{li1991sliced}.
-In some settings where data are collected from different sources, it may be reasonable to assume a mixture distribution for covariates.
-Further investigation to extend our method to elliptically distributed covariates or clustered covariates seems promising.
-Additionally, it is interesting to use the definition of partial dimension reduction \citep{chiaromonte2002sufficient} to modify our inference to account for categorical covariates.